 The objective of a small multi cutblock sample design is to identify a population of cutblocks that will be sampled as a single unit.
 Changes to a plan can significantly impact the sample size and the number of plots required.
-Changes to a plan should be minimized and only undertaken to affect unforeseen operational issues.
+Changes to a plan should be minimized and only undertaken to affect unforeseen operational issues (i.e. a wildfire burns a cutblock).